racheltsuchiyama/School_District_Analysis/README.md

 <img width="948" alt="Screen Shot 2021-05-28 at 11 33 14 AM" src="https://user-images.githubusercontent.com/83552696/120028158-2e2cd380-bfa9-11eb-9dc1-810f19d0dd2f.png">

-The average math and reading scores changed by a hundredths of a whole number.
+The average math and reading scores changed by hundredths of a whole number.
 However, the hundredths place values do not have a significant effect on the averages.
 The exclusion of the Thomas High School ninth graders resulted in the average math score being one tenth of a point lower when rounded to the tenth place.
 The average reading scores were the same when rounded to the tenth place.

 The passing percentages for math and reading varied in their tenths place.
 However, this is equivalent to a thousandths of a whole number and is therefore negligible in the analysis.
 When rounded to a whole percentage, the passing math and reading values were the same.
 The overall passing percentages were different with and without the ninth graders included.
 However, when rounded to a whole percent the overall passing percentages were the same.

+Therefore, the scores of the Thomas High School ninth graders do not appear to have been manipulated.
+Their exclusion